-Building Winning Teams: Effective Paraeducator-Teacher Teams Last Revised on Nov 13, 2022 evidence of your learning.
-Please do not include any information that will make you, your partner, or your students identifiable to your reviewers.
-Templates can be found in the Resource section.
+\Please do not include any information that will make you or your students identifiable to your reviewers.

-Artifact 1: Checklist
+Artifact 1: Inventory

-Using the template provided, submit the checklist to assess and reflect on:
+Using the template provided, submit the inventory to assess and reflect on:

-- Whether each of the characteristics of effective teams applies to your team - The current process or strategies your team uses to ensure it puts into practice the characteristics of effective teams - The characteristics that you think impact your team's effectiveness in meeting student outcomes and the issues and challenges contributing to the situation
+- Your knowledge within each of the five "knows" - The current process or strategies your team uses to acquire knowledge around the five "knows" - The "knows" that you think impact your team's effectiveness in meeting student outcomes including the issues and challenges contributing to the situation and the tools, resources, or methods that could help acquire knowledge in that area.